phoenixframework/phoenix/guides/controllers.md

 end
 ```

 In order for the [`render/3`] function to work correctly, the controller and view must share the same root name (in this case `Hello`), and it also must have the same root name as the template directory (in this case `hello`) where the `show.html.eex` template lives.
-In other words, the `HelloController` requires `HelloView`, and `HelloView` requires the existence of the `lib/hello_web/templates/hello` directory, which must contain the `show.html.eex` template.
+In other words, `HelloController` requires `HelloView`, and `HelloView` requires the existence of the `lib/hello_web/templates/hello` directory, which must contain the `show.html.eex` template.

 [`render/3`] will also pass the value which the `show` action received for `messenger` from the parameters as an assign.